2025 Updated Version

 • Colorado Domestic Abuse Leave Law Policy: Employers are required to provide leave for employees who are victims of domestic abuse, stalking, sexual assault, or any other crime related to domestic abuse.

-• Colorado School Involvement Leave Policy: Employers are required to provide unpaid leave for employees to attend their children’s school activities.
+• Colorado School Involvement Leave Policy: Employers are required to provide unpaid leave for employees to attend their children’s school activities for companies with 50 or more employees.

-• Colorado Family Medical Leave Policy: Employers are required to provide employees with unpaid leave to care for family members when family entitlements and obligations arise.
+• Colorado Family Medical Leave Policy: Employers are required to provide employees with leave to care for themselves and family members when sickness, childbirth, military deployments other covered circumstances arise.

-• Colorado Voting Leave Policy: Employers are required to provide employees with paid leave to vote.
+• Colorado Voting Leave Policy: Employers are required to provide employees with up to two hours of paid leave to vote if there are not more than three nonworking hours during the time the polls are open.

 Create your Colorado employee handbook now